cwi-dis/igor/igor/plugins/_fitbit/readme.md

 ## plugin entrypoints

 - `/plugin/_fitbit?user=yournamehere` Obtain health data for user _yournamehere_, refreshing the access tokens as needed.
+Optional parameters:
+	- `methods` a comma-separated list of methods to call (default: `get_bodyweight`).
+See [Python Fitbit documentation](https://python-fitbit.readthedocs.io) for the details.
+	- All other keyword arguments are passed to each of the methods in turn.
 - `/plugin/_fitbit/auth1?user=yournamehere` Start the authentication process for user _yournamehere_ to enable Igor to obtain the health data.
 - `/plugin/_fitbit/auth2?code=...&state=yournamehere` Second step in the authentication process, called through browser redirection by Fitbit.